Is your blog’s home page designed strategically?

 Since there are so many options out there, you may also find resources for your theme hard to come by.
 This means relying heavily on your theme developer, and not all themes offer solid support, so choose carefully.

-OR MAKE YOUR LIFE EASIER WITH THRIVE ARCHITECT, WINK-WINK
+OR MAKE YOUR LIFE EASIER WITH A PAGE BUILDER LIKE THRIVE ARCHITECT

-Option #3: (What I recommend) Use a WordPress Plugin called Thrive Architect
+Option #3: (What I recommend) Use a WordPress Page Builder.
+My favorite one is Thrive Architect

 *affiliate links ahead to a product I LOVE!